bytecodealliance/rfcs/accepted/wasm-gc.md

 ## GC Implementations

-We will have three GC implementations:
+We will have two GC implementations:

 1. The null GC, which allocates until it runs out of heap space, at which point it triggers a trap in the guest.

-2. A general-purpose collector, built on top of an off-the-shelf GC library.

-3. A collector designed for tight-integration with our pooling allocator and its particular requirements.
+2. A collector designed for tight-integration with our pooling allocator and its particular requirements.

 Each collector will have a Cargo feature to enable or disable its availability at compile time, so that `wasmtime` crate users don't have to pay for things they won't use in terms of compile time.

+In the future, if there is demand for a general-purpose collector with a nursery, compaction, and all that, we can consider adding a third collector.
+The `GcRuntime` and `GcCompiler` traits should ensure that doing so will require minimal changes to the rest of Wasmtime.
+At that time we can evaluate whether we want to use an off-the-shelf library like MMTK or develop our own.

 ### The Null GC